Phone: (202) 296-5505 Email: info@winvale.com

 Contractor Assessment Visits (CAVs) happen at the mid-point of your 5-year GSA contract period and about 7-12 months before your contract expires.
 Many contractors view them as audits, but they exist to help make sure companies have efficient internal controls in place to maintain compliance.

-The best way to prepare is to prepare all the documentation your Industrial Operation Analyst (IOA) requests, and make sure you are abiding by all the compliance requirements for your GSA Schedule.
-A few years ago, GSA released the Contractor Assessment Reference Guide to help you prep and know what to expect on your next visit.
+The best way to prepare is to gather all the documentation your Industrial Operation Analyst (IOA) requests ahead of the meeting, and make sure you are abiding by all the compliance requirements for your GSA Schedule.

 GSA compliance can be a lot of work, but it’s important to keep your contract current and accurate to make the best use of it.
-If you want to learn more about ways to keep your contract maintained properly, check out our blogs, “How to Maintain Your GSA Schedule Contract: An Essential Checklist” and “Top 9 Compliance Risks that can Affect Your GSA Schedule.”
+If you want to learn more about ways to keep your contract maintained properly, check out our blogs, “How to Maintain Your GSA Schedule Contract: An Essential Checklist” and "The Importance of GSA Schedule Compliance."